ELS-RD/anonymisation/README.md

 The main focus of this work is to generate a **large high quality training set**, by:

+- `Temis`
     - leveraging the extractions performed by `Temis`
+- Rules
-- using some easy to describe patterns to catch more entities (with `regex`)
+    - using some easy to describe patterns to catch some entities (with `regex`)
+    - find some other entities using dictionaries
+- Name extension
+    - extending any discovered entity to the neighbor words when it makes sense
+        - done carefully otherwise there is a risk of lowering the quality of the training set
+- Find all occurrences of caught entities
-- looking for other occurrences of entities discovered with the other strategies
+    - looking for all occurrences of each entity already found in a document (2 pass process)
-- building dictionaries of frequent names using all legal cases and look for them in each of them
+    - building dictionaries of frequent names using all documents and look for them in each of them (2 pass process)
+- Dataset augmentation
-- create some variation of the discovered entities and search for them (remove first or last name, change the case, etc.)
+    - Create some variation of the discovered entities and search for them
+        - By removing first or last name, change the case of one or more word in entity, remove key words (M., Mme, la société, ...), etc.
+        - transformation are randomly applied (20% of entities are transformed)
         - make the model more robust to error in the text
-    - these variation can not be discovered easily with patterns
+        - these variations can not be discovered easily with patterns
-    - changing the case is an easy way to workaround the creation of patterns to catch entities written in lower case
+            - eg. : changing the case is an easy way to workaround the creation of patterns to catch entities written in lower case
+- Miscellaneous tricks
+    - removing from train set all paragraphs containing 0 entity
+        - no entity paragraphs may be due to too simplistic patterns
-- apply some priority rules depending of the source of the entity offset (used when there is a conflict of type)
+    - Apply some priority rules depending of the source of the entity offset for cases where there is a conflict of type
         - some candidate generators are more safe than others
         - a `_1` is added to the end of the tag label when it is safe and it is removed during the offset normalization step
-- extending any discovered to the neighbor words when it makes sense
-    - done carefully otherwise there is a risk of lowering the quality of the training set
-- look for doubtful MWE candidates and declare them as doubtful
+    - Look for doubtful MWE candidates and declare them as doubtful
         - doubtful MWE candidates are any sequence of words starting with an up case
         - a filter is then applied to keep only those with a first name (based on a dictionary)
         - no loss is computed on these entities, meaning they don't influence the model during training
-- find cities using a city dictionary
-- removing from train set paragraphs containing 0 entity
-    - no entity paragraphs may be due to too simplistic patterns

 > The purpose of ML is **to smooth the rules and the other tricks**, making the whole system much more robust to hard to catch entities.